hackergil/engineer_consultant_slides/README.md

-# Thor slides
+# Engineer / Consultant

-This is a presentation for a lightning talk about [Thor](https://github.com/erikhuda/thor).
+This is a presentation that talks about an engineer / consultant.
 It is built with [reveal.js](http://lab.hakim.se/reveal-js/)

 ## Running the presentation